swZheng888/swZheng888.github.io/content/project/example/index.md

 ---
 title: Intelligent Car Competition Project
 summary: In Linux environment, c++ is used to develop a robust visual tracking algorithm on Edgeboard, including image correction, adaptive threshold, fuzzy PID control, serial communication and high reliability.
 Real-time vehicle control within 15 milliseconds was achieved using YOLOv3 and PaddlePaddle, and a motion control system was created for Infineon TC264 as a submachine.
-Won the first prize of the National Intelligent Car Competition for college students.
+Won the first prize of the National University Students Intelligent Car Race.
 tags:
   - Deep Learning
   - Control Systems